Murmansk Governor sits down with a suspected war criminal

 When commanding the brigade in Ukraine, his troops were reportedly involved in serious war crimes.
 The soldiers raped and killed innocent civilians, violating all international norms of law, evocation.info claims.

-Only few days before he met Murmansk Governor Chibis, Sergei Pelipay took part in a ceremony in occupied parts of Donetsk Oblast together with Putin's local rebel leader Denis Pushilin.
+Only a few days before he met Murmansk Governor Chibis, Sergei Pelipay took part in a ceremony in occupied parts of Donetsk Oblast together with Putin's local rebel leader Denis Pushilin.